Title IX Rights

 UF strives to protect students, employees, and visitors from any form of sexual misconduct or gender-based harassment, including Sexual Harassment, Sexual Assault, Intimate Partner Violence, Sexual Exploitation, Stalking/Cyberstalking, Pregnancy Discrimination, and associated Retaliatory Actions.
 We will continue to address sexual misconduct and strive to eliminate any instance of it through a multi-various approach of sexual misconduct prevention education, healthy relationship modeling, and alcohol education in order to prevent harm from occurring, along with a multitude of support options if misconduct occurs.

 What has changed in UF policies?

-We are working on a comprehensive gender equity policy that covers all sexual misconduct or gender-based harassment and will share that policy with the campus community once it is ready.
-This policy will incorporate procedures for responding to all complaints of sexual and gender-based misconduct, discrimination, and harassment based on the protected classes set forth in UF’s non-discrimination policy.
+UF has a comprehensive gender equity policy that covers all sexual misconduct or gender-based harassment.
+This policy incorporates procedures for responding to all complaints of sexual and gender-based misconduct, discrimination, and harassment based on the protected classes set forth in UF’s non-discrimination policy.

 What has changed because of the new Title IX rules?